 If you feel like it’s time to switch to English, you’re free to clarify whether the person you’re talking to speaks English or not.
-Just say “Nǐ huì shuō Yīngwén ma?”, that is used for “do you speak English?”.
+Just say “Nǐ huì shuō Yīngwén ma?”, which is used for “do you speak English?”.

 Bottom line: don’t expect people to speak English in China, although some do (e.g. in shops/markets for tourists).
-On a street level, you have a better shot with youngsters, as English is a subject vastly taught in school (their English might come out awkward and unintelligible though, since most people don’t have opportunities to practice it…)
+On a street level, you have a better shot with youngsters, as English is a subject vastly taught in school (their English might come out awkward and unintelligible though since most people don’t have opportunities to practice it…)

 80. I don’t understand 听不懂